 specgm2 * spechm2

-sspecghinf := cofactInfM1(32, idxs, specgm2 * spechm2, 1, 0);
+sspecghinf := cofactInf(MG)(idxs, specgm2 * spechm2, 1, 0);

-prefix(s[oo]::OF,[tau]) = printSPEC sspecghinf
+prefix(s[oo]::OF,[tau]) = sspecghinf

-specu := sspecghinf * specgm2 * spechm2;
+specu := sspecghinf * specgm2 * spechm2

-prefix('u,[tau])$OF = printSPEC(specu)
+prefix('u,[tau])$OF = specu

 Compute the expansion of $u(\tau)$ at all cusps of $\Gamma_1(32)$.

-u := specM1An(CX)(specu)
+u := specMAn(gammas,CX,MG)(specu)

-assertTrue(zero?(u - 1$An(CX)))
+assertTrue(zero?(u - 1$An(gammas)(CX)))

-We are lucky, $u(\tau)=1$, i.e., \begin{gather*} g_{-2}(\tau) h_{-2}(\tau)=\frac{1}{s_\infty(\tau)}. \end{gather*}
+We are lucky, we have just shown, by an expansions at the cusps that $u(\tau)=1$, i.e., \begin{gather*} g_{-2}(\tau) h_{-2}(\tau)=\frac{1}{s_\infty(\tau)}. \end{gather*}

 So \begin{gather*} s_2(\tau) g_{-2}(\tau) - s_2(\tau) h_{-2}(\tau) = s_2(\tau)^2 g_{-2}(\tau) h_{-2}(\tau) \end{gather*} becomes \begin{gather*} g_{-2}(\tau) - h_{-2}(\tau) = s_2(\tau) g_{-2}(\tau) h_{-2}(\tau) = \frac{ s_2(\tau)}{s_\infty(\tau)}. \end{gather*}